AndypSheridan/hyperCube/README.md

 * The background image was found on Freepik.
 The attribution is on the game screen.
 The URL is "https://www.freepik.com/free-vector/cosmic-background-alien-planet-deserted-landscape-with-mountains_13924256.htm#query=game%20background&position=12&from_view=keyword"

-* The in-game music is from Christopher at IndieGameMusic.com.
+* The in-game music is freeware from Christopher at IndieGameMusic.com.
-Here is the link to the file: https://www.indiegamemusic.com/viewtrack.php?id=5620 I requested permission to use the track in the game.
+Here is the link to the file: https://www.indiegamemusic.com/viewtrack.php?id=5620

 * The favicon was generated at https://favicon.io/